 Being a small village, Sherrodsville does not have a public transit system used by locals to get to and from work.

 The people who call Sherrodsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sherrodsville residents report their race to be White.
-Important ancestries of people in Sherrodsville include German, Irish, Italian, European, and English.
+Important ancestries of people in Sherrodsville include German, Irish, Italian, English, and Scottish.

 The most common language spoken in Sherrodsville is English.
 Other important languages spoken here include Polish and Other Asian languages.

-This neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on NeighborhoodScout's exclusive analysis, with only 41 people per square mile living here, this neighborhood is less crowded than 90.8% of America.
+Unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
+If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
+According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 90.8% of the neighborhoods in America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

-In the neighborhood, 40.3% of the working population is employed in manufacturing and laborer occupations.
-The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 29.8% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (16.0%), and 12.8% in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+In the neighborhood, 39.7% of the working population is employed in manufacturing and laborer occupations.
+The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 30.0% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (15.0%), and 14.6% in clerical, assistant, and tech support occupations.

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
 The most common language spoken in the neighborhood is English, spoken by 100.0% of households.
 Other important languages spoken here include Polish and Italian.

-In the neighborhood in Sherrodsville, OH, residents most commonly identify their ethnicity or ancestry as German (31.3%).
-There are also a number of people of Irish ancestry (11.9%), and residents who report English roots (9.5%), and some of the residents are also of Scottish ancestry (3.5%), along with some Italian ancestry residents (3.3%), among others.
+In the neighborhood in Sherrodsville, OH, residents most commonly identify their ethnicity or ancestry as German (26.1%).
+There are also a number of people of Irish ancestry (8.4%), and residents who report English roots (7.7%), and some of the residents are also of Italian ancestry (3.3%), along with some Scottish ancestry residents (2.0%), among others.